Atrenoch/WHSTechNotes/journal.md

+# April 7, 2025

+AI can help a student study, by giving the student as much study time as the student wants.
+This can be good if the teacher can't make it to tutoring, or if the teacher doesn't give out great study material.
+The AI can also efficiently find and use examples from previous year STAAR tests, or AP tests for that matter.
+The AI can further develop and ask questions to the student, and give detailed answers, aiding the student further in studying.
+     AI can also learn from what the student gets right and what the student gets wrong, faster than a teacher or tutor can achieve.
+The AI would also give answers or questions faster than a person can think or speak, further perfecting the time efficiency of studying.
+The AI can also give responses that the student can understaand better than high difficulty vocabulary a tutor or teacher may have.
+Thus further developing the students vocabulary, making it better as time goes on with the tutoring.

 # March 31, 2025

 The most stressful part of school for me right now is my class Biology AP.
 This class has so many field trips, and don't get me wrong, I love the field trips, but when they take out so much of your time in school it gets to be a lot.
 Not to mention that class has a lot of labs and work that we do, and it can be a motherload at some points.
 But I do like the class, esspecially since I have my friends in it with me.
 So this week on Wednesday, some of the students including me are going on a 3 day field trip out camping at Mckinney Roughs nature park.
 There will be lots to do, but I know I will have a lot of work to do when I get back to school the next week.